eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 #### Hackdemo Happy Hour

-A Hackdemo Happy Hour wiki page (e.g., [https://trac.ietf.org/trac/ietf/meeting/wiki/106hackdemo](https://trac.ietf.org/trac/ietf/meeting/wiki/106hackdemo)) is created by the Chairs for each Hackathon.
+A Hackdemo Happy Hour wiki page, e.g., <https://trac.ietf.org/trac/ietf/meeting/wiki/106hackdemo>, is created by the Chairs for each Hackathon.
 Champions are welcome and encouraged to add their project by entering the project name/acronym and a contact name and email address in the table displayed on the page.

 #### Code Lounge

-A Code Lounge wiki page (e.g., [https://trac.ietf.org/trac/ietf/meeting/wiki/106codelounge](https://trac.ietf.org/trac/ietf/meeting/wiki/106codelounge)) is created by the Chairs for each Hackathon.
+A Code Lounge wiki page, e.g., <https://trac.ietf.org/trac/ietf/meeting/wiki/106codelounge>, is created by the Chairs for each Hackathon.
 Champions are welcome and encouraged to add their project by entering the project name/acronym and a contact name and email address in the table displayed on the page.

 ### Online Only